alerut/LS_LAF/README.md

 # LS_LAF
-Supplemental Materials for "Lying about the Future" (Erut et al)
+Supplemental Materials for "Lying about the Future" (Erut et al. 2022)